bentaculum/napari-ctc-io/README.md

 To install latest development version :

     pip install git+https://github.com/bentaculum/napari-open-ctc.git

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with [tox].

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-open-ctc" is free and open source software
+Distributed under the terms of the [BSD-3] license, `napari-open-ctc` is free and open source software.

 ## Issues